genestack/sdk/docs/source/scripts/genestack-application-manager.rst

                                 <version> <jar_file_or_folder>
                                 [<jar_file_or_folder> ...]

-    Upload and install application JAR files to a Genestack instance.
+    Upload and install an application's JAR file to a Genestack instance.

     command arguments:
       -o, --override        overwrite old version of the applications with the new